yarwest/guice-demo/README.md

 ```
 And that connects the various classed together properly.

-The [JUnit4 test package](https://github.com/yarwest/guice-demo/tree/master/src/test/java/com/yarwest/guice_demo) shows how you can easily sumplement an binding with a stub by creating an anonymous instance of the `AbstractModule` inside your unit test build up.
+The [JUnit4 test package](https://github.com/yarwest/guice-demo/tree/master/src/test/java/com/yarwest/guice_demo) shows how you can easily supplement an binding with a stub by creating an anonymous instance of the `AbstractModule` inside your unit test build up.
 For example:

 ```Java
 public class CalculatorTest {